fachrihawari/hawari-dev/src/content/posts/binary-search.md

 ## Credits

-Thanks to [Indonesia Belajar](https://www.youtube.com/@belajaridn) for such a great explanation about [Data Structure and Algorithm](https://youtube.com/playlist?list=PL2O3HdJI4voEOEB5ecXtCTayzXSB8b3KZ&si=O-zaqLJSXKu9XS13).
+- Thanks to <a href="https://www.youtube.com/@belajaridn" target="_blank">Indonesia Belajar</a> for such a great explanation about <a href="https://youtube.com/playlist?list=PL2O3HdJI4voEOEB5ecXtCTayzXSB8b3KZ&amp;si=O-zaqLJSXKu9XS13" target="_blank">Data Structure and Algorithm</a>.

-If you guys are Indonesian, I recommend you to watch their videos, they have a lot of great content about programming and computer science.
+- Thanks to <a href="https://www.geeksforgeeks.org/" target="_blank">Geeks for Geeks</a> for the images.
+- Thanks to Github Copilot 🤖 also.

 Happy coding! 🚀